ecmwf/odc/docs/content/implementation/encoding-data.rst

 .. _`encoder-custom-layout`:

 Custom layout
-   For a :ref:`custom layout <decoder-custom-layout>`, the stride size can be specified, leading to a more complex layout that better fits the data.
+   For a :ref:`custom periodic layout <decoder-custom-layout>`, a periodic memory layout can be specified for each column independently to match the data layout of a specific source of data.

    .. tabs::